 The School of Graduate Studies supports the mission, values and vision of St. Bonaventure University - a commitment reflected in the academic and values-based context of the University's graduate programs.

-The quality of our programs is confirmed by outside evaluators.
+The quality of our programs is confirmed by outside agencies.

 The School of Education is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) for entry-level programs in community counseling and school counseling.